Jim Pirri

-James Pirri is an American actor and fight choreographer best known for voice acting Angelo Bronte in Rockstar Studios' Red Dead Redemption 2 and is also known for playing Tori Vega's dad on the Nickelodeon show Victorious.
-He also voiced Boozer in Days Gone.
+James Pirri (born September 4, 1964) is an American actor and fight choreographer.
+He served as a voice actor in several animated series, films, and video games, and is best known for portraying Angelo Bronte in Red Dead Redemption 2, Luca Cocchiola in Battlefield 1, Rais in Dying Light, Boozer in Days Gone, and Kraven the Hunter in Spider-Man 2.
+He has also acted on TV shows such as David Vega in Victorious and Uncle Frank in Shake It Up.
+Pirri grew up in Italy, and has often portrayed and voiced Italian characters.

-Career
+Biography and career

-Pirri studied theatre at the University of Colorado, although he was an engineering major.
+The son of a linguist, Pirri grew up in Italy and is also fluent in Italian.
+He studied theatre at the University of Colorado, although he was an engineering major.
 He had roles in the 1987 Colorado Shakespeare Festival and played Guildenstern in the 1988 Colorado Shakespeare Festival production of Hamlet.

 He has also worked on many of Dan Schneider's shows, first as Mario on an episode of iCarly, second as André on an episode of Zoey 101, as well as the recurring David Vega in Victorious.
 He has also appeared on several other TV shows, such as Disney Channel's Shake It Up as a recurring character named Uncle Frank, as well as appearances on CSI: Crime Scene Investigation, Chuck, The O.C., Friends, and 3rd Rock From the Sun.
-Pirri also voiced the character Rais, the main antagonist of Dying Light.
+Pirri also portrayed the character Rais, the main antagonist of Dying Light.

-In 2016, he voiced Commander Akeel Min Riah in Call of Duty: Infinite Warfare.
+In 2016, he portrayed Commander Akeel Min Riah in Call of Duty: Infinite Warfare.

-In 2018, he voiced Angelo Bronte, an Italian crime boss, in Red Dead Redemption 2.
+In 2018, he portrayed Angelo Bronte, an Italian crime boss, in Red Dead Redemption 2.

-In 2019, he voiced William (Boozer) Gray best friend of Deacon St. John, in Days Gone.
+In 2019, he portrayed William "Boozer" Gray, best friend of protagonist Deacon St. John, in Days Gone.

-In 2020, he joined The Owl House cast as the voice of Alador Blight.
+In 2020, he appeared on The Owl House as Alador Blight.

+In May 2023, Pirri confirmed at the time of the release of the newest trailer and gameplay footage for Marvel’s Spider-Man 2 at the 2023 PlayStation Showcase that he had obtained the role of Kraven the Hunter.